micropython/micropython/docs/library/machine.I2C.rst

    Write the bytes from `buf` to the slave specified by `addr`.
 If a NACK is received following the write of a byte from `buf` then the remaining bytes are not sent.
-If `stop` is true then a stop bit is sent at the end of the transfer, even if a NACK is received.
+If `stop` is true then a STOP condition is generated at the end of the transfer, even if a NACK is received.
    The function returns the number of ACKs that were received.

 Memory operations